chariotsolutions/phonegap-nfc/README.md

 Description
 -----------

-Function `nfc.writeTag` writes an NdefMessage to a NFC tag.
+Function `nfc.write` writes an NdefMessage to a NFC tag.

 This method *must* be called from within an NDEF Event Handler.